jdeepankur/sheffield-database-exercise/README.md

 In `task_three.py`, string values from the database are converted to numbers using `eval`.
 While the data originates from a controlled CSV source, `eval` is an unnecessary security risk.
 Replacing it with `float()` or `int()` would be both safer and more explicit.

-### 4.3 A Production WSGI Server
+### 4.3 Production WSGI Server

 Flask's built-in development server is single-threaded and not suitable for production or concurrent load testing.
-The application would benefit from being served via more production-friendly alternatives such as **Gunicorn** or **uWSGI**:
+The application would benefit from being backed by a WSGI server such as **Gunicorn** or **Waitress**:

 ### 4.4 Proper HTTP Status Codes and Error Handling